EVERSE-ResearchSoftware/RSQKit/index.md

 layout: page
 ---

-{% include callout.html type="warning" content="The current version of RSQKit is a work in progress.
-Any content should not be considered final at this stage." %}
+{% include callout.html type="note" content="The current version of RSQKit is still a work in progress - any content should not be considered final at this stage.
+If you find something missing or want to comment, please get in touch with the [RSQKit Editoral Board](https://everse.software/RSQKit/editorial_board)." %}

 # Research Software Quality Kit (RSQKit)